“Wise owls are curious and love to explore!”

-Reception is taught by Mrs Barber and Mrs Neal, assisted by Mrs Anstee, Miss Oakes, Mrs Willits, Mrs Pietersen and Mr Carnegie.
+Reception is taught by Mrs Barber and Mrs Neal, assisted by Mrs Anstee, Miss DiPalma, Mrs Willits and Mrs Raval.

 Click on the link below to discover more about what the children are learning this term.